DeshnaBera/eatwell-bootstrap/README.md

 - Responsive layout optimized for various devices, including desktops, tablets, and smartphones.
 - Interactive menu section with mouth-watering food images and descriptions.
 - Contact form for inquiries and reservations.
-- Social media links for staying connected with our restaurant.

 ## Technologies Used